Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond: Implementation and Simulation Methods

 \subsection{NV and QuaCCAToo}

-The NV center used in this work was fabricated in an electronic grade diamond plate (Element Six UK Ltd.) via $^{15}$N ion implantation with energies between of 20--30~keV and dose of $10^{9}$~$^{15}$N/cm$^2$.
-The experimental measurements with the NV center were performed on a custom-built confocal microscope, as described in detail in Refs.~\cite{confocal_setup, ambiguous_resonances}.
-In short, the external magnetic field $|\bold{B}_0|$ is applied using a permanent magnet, with four degrees of freedom.
-The misalignment angle and field intensity are obtained from fits of the optically detected magnetic resonance spectrum~\cite{misalignement}.
+The NV center used in this work was fabricated in an electronic grade diamond plate (Element Six UK Ltd.) via $^{15}$N ion implantation with energies between 20 and 30~keV and a dose of $10^{9}$~$^{15}$N/cm$^2$.
+After implantation, the sample was annealed in ultra-high vacuum at 1000$^\circ$C. The experimental measurements with the NV center were performed on a custom-built confocal microscope, as described in detail in Refs.~\cite{confocal_setup, ambiguous_resonances}.
+In short, the external magnetic field $|\mathbf{B}_0|$ is applied using a permanent magnet, with four degrees of freedom.
+The misalignment angle and field intensity is obtained from fits of the optically detected magnetic resonance spectrum~\cite{misalignement}.
 The NVs are initialized and measured with a diode laser of wavelength 518~nm, focused on the NV with an air objective.
 The photons are then detected and counted, giving the fluorescence observable.
-MW pulses for the central spin control are generated by an arbitrary waveform generator, which are then amplified and transmitted to the diamond through a thin copper wire ($d\approx20$~\textmu m), resulting in a $\pi$-pulse duration of $t_\pi^{MW}=12.85$~ns, determined from Rabi oscillations~\cite{rabi}.
-For this value of pulse-duration, the energy difference between the $m_S=\pm1$ levels is much larger than the bandwidth of the pulse and the system can be well approximated as a two-level system, even though QuaCCAToo simulations do not rely on this approximation. $\pi$/2-pulses are included before and after the sequence to rotate the electron spin from and to the quantization axis, or in the case that the number of pulse blocks $N/2$ is odd, the final pulse is 3$\pi$/2 to preserve the sign of $\langle \hat{S}_z \rangle$.
+MW pulses for central-spin control are generated by an arbitrary waveform generator, then amplified and transmitted to the diamond through a thin copper wire ($d\approx20$~\textmu m), resulting in a $\pi$-pulse duration of $t_\pi^{MW}=12.85$~ns, determined from Rabi oscillations~\cite{rabi}.
+For this value of pulse-duration, the energy difference between the $m_S=\pm1$ levels is much larger than the bandwidth of the pulse and the system can be well approximated as a two-level system, even though QuaCCAToo simulations do not rely on this approximation.
+If we assume the same control field intensity $B_1$ for a hypothetical RF pulse as for the MW pulse, this would lead to a direct $\pi$-pulse to the nuclear spin of duration $t_\pi^{RF}= | \gamma^e / \gamma_n | t_\pi^{MW} = 83.4$~\textmu s, as adopted in Sec.~\ref{sec:NV_2qubit}.
+MW $\pi_y$/2-pulses are included before and after the sequence to rotate the electron spin from and to the quantization axis, or in the case that the number of pulse blocks $N/2$ is odd, the final pulse is 3$\pi$/2 to preserve the sign of $\langle \hat{S}_z \rangle$.
 All experimental control and data acquisition are done through the Qudi software~\cite{qudi}.